-The -IN swing of ± 200 mV is useful to compensate for ground voltage mismatch between the ADC and sensor and also to cancel common-mode noise.
+The -IN swing of ±200 mV is useful to compensate for ground voltage mismatch between the ADC and sensor and also to cancel common-mode noise.
 With nap mode enabled, the device operates at lower power when used at lower conversion rates.
-The device is available in a 48-pin TQFP package.
+The device is available in 48-pin TQFP and QFN packages.